 The firm offers services in the planning and structuring of inbound and outbound investments.
 Over the past year, it represented major pharmaceutical and technology companies in a transfer pricing judicial and administrative dispute, which involved leading the case on the illegality of Brazilian IRS Ordinance, challenging mixed transfer pricing methods applied by tax auditors for the importation of products used for both reselling and manufacturing activities, and the incorrect comparison of prices based on products that are different from a market point of view, notwithstanding the same tax classification code.

-Andre Gomes de Oliveira and Francisco Lisboa Moreira co-head the Castro Barros Sobral Gomes Advogados transfer pricing practice.
-The team also includes, in total, 20 lawyers divided between its Rio de Janeiro, Sao Paolo and Brasilia offices.
+Andre Gomes de Oliveira heads the Castro Barros Sobral Gomes Advogados transfer pricing practice.
+The team also includes, in total, 20 lawyers divided between its Rio de Janeiro, São Paulo and Brasilia offices.

 The firm’s experience in the general corporate tax and transfer pricing industries is exhibited in its representation of Hutchinson do Brasil, led by Andre Gomes de Oliveira, Patricia Varela, Leando Canarim and Carolina Silveira Becman.
 It assisted the client in reviewing its global service agreements, in order to verify the possibility of treating them as cost-sharing agreements.
 This constituted a strategic discussion for the company, as with many multinationals, since expenses incurred by a company in Brazil under cost-sharing agreements may be deductible for the purpose of calculating its corporate income tax and social contribution on net profit, and amounts remitted abroad are not subject to the taxation of services and are not subject to the Brazilian transfer pricing rules.